Meet-the-Expert Sessions

 15 AUGUST 2025

-In this interactive session, Prof Stephan Ehrmann will discuss optimising aerosol therapy in patients requiring respiratory support through modalities such as High Flow Nasal Cannula (HFNC), Non-Invasive Ventilation (NIV) and Invasive Mechanical Ventilation (IMV).
+Introduction In this interactive session, Stephan Ehrmann will discuss optimising aerosol therapy in patients requiring respiratory support through modalities such as Invasive Mechanical Ventilation (IMV), Non-Invasive Ventilation (NIV), and High-Flow Nasal Cannula (HFNC).
 He will also discuss the latest international consensus statement regarding aerosol delivery to critically ill patients across respiratory modalities and share his group’s latest research in inhaled therapeutics in this area.

 Objectives